Does antenna height matter more than gain?

 Now, let us try to address the specific question that formed the basis of this post.
 Why at times, might antenna height matter more than gain?
 Why did the Hex-Beam antenna of our friend not perform as well as his Fan-dipole?
 So, here I present a fairly similar scenario along with analysis based on mathematical modeling.

-In our example, I have also used a dipole at 55 feet AGL but instead of the Hex-Beam, I modeled a 3-element Yagi which actually has higher gain than the hex-beam.
+In our example, I have also used a dipole at 55 feet AGL but instead of the Hex-Beam, I modeled a 3-element Yagi which actually has a higher gain than the hex-beam.
 To compensate for the additional gain of the Yagi, I placed it at 25 feet AGL.
 Therefore our conditions of comparison are pretty similar to the practical situation of our friend.
-Although the frequency band was not originally specified, I carried out performance evaluation on the 20m band which I believe might be the most probable and fair assumption.
+Although the frequency band was not originally specified, I carried out a performance evaluation on the 20m band which I believe might be the most probable and fair assumption.
 Moreover, even if the operating band in the original case might have been either 40m or 15m, the relative behavioral trend between the antennas would be fairly similar.

 Here is what we observe… Check it out…